 There are many over-the-counter and prescription medications known to be associated with constipation.

-Manufactured from the natural vegetable laxative ingredient, senna, Senokot laxatives provide gentle, overnight relief of occasional constipation.
-With three Senokot products to choose from, visit our products section to understand which product is best for your needs.
+With a variety of Senokot® products to choose from, visit our product pages to understand which product is best for your needs.

 1. Higgens et al; Am J Gastro 2004 Apr, 99(4) 750-9